Philippi: Archaeological excavation of the site

-Although the site was briefly noted by earlier travellers, first modern archaeological description, based on a visit in 1856, was published in 1860 by Georges Perrot.
+Although the site was briefly noted by earlier travellers, the first modern archaeological description, based on a visit in 1856, was published in 1860 by Georges Perrot.
 This was followed by the more extensive investigations of the French Mission Archéologique de Macédoine in 1861, led by the archaeologist Léon Heuzey and the architect Honoré Daumet.
 Excavations by the École française d'Athènes began in the summer of 1914, were renewed in 1920 after an interruption caused by the First World War, and continued until 1937.
 During this time the Greek theatre, the forum, Basilicas A and B, the baths, and the walls were excavated.
 After the Second World War, Greek archaeologists returned to the site.
 From 1958 to 1978, the Archaeological Society of Athens, followed by the Greek Archaeological Service and the University of Thessalonica, uncovered the bishop's quarter and the octagonal church, large private residences, a new basilica near the Museum, and two others in the necropolis east of the city.